 The follow up question is for which movie could we run this experiment?

 Pilot’s controls (in a spaceship) are one of the categories of “things” that remained on the editing room floor of Make It So when we realized we had about 50% too much material before publishing.
 I’m about to discuss such pilot’s controls as part of the review of Starship Troopers, and I realized that I’ll first need to to establish the core issues in a way that will be useful for discussions of pilot’s controls from other movies and TV shows.
 So in this post I’ll describe the key issues independent of any particular movie.

 So let’s dive in.
 What’s at issue when designing controls for piloting a spaceship?

 First: Spaceships are not (cars|planes|submarines|helicopters|Big Wheels…)

 One thing to be careful about is mistaking a spacecraft for similar-but-not-the-same Terran vehicles.
 Most of us have driven a car, and so have these mental models with us.
 But a car moves across 2(.1?) dimensions.
 The well-matured controls for piloting roadcraft have optimized for those dimensions.
-You basically get a steering wheel for your hands to specify direction on the driving plane, and controls for speed.
+You basically get a steering wheel for your hands to specify change-of-direction on the driving plane, and controls for speed.

 Planes or even helicopters seem like they might be a closer fit, moving as they do more fully across a third dimension, but they’re not right either.
 For one thing, those vehicles are constantly dealing with air resistance and gravity.
 They also rely on constant thrust to stay aloft.
 Those facts alone distinguish them from spacecraft.